 Pat out your dough to a 1/2 inch thickness.
 Using a biscuit cutter, or the rim of a jar or glass, cut out biscuits and place them on a greased baking sheet.

 Bake at 425* for about 10 minutes, or until very lightly browned.
 Serve warm.
-They taste great with butter, jam, apple butter or filled with something like sausage or cheese.
+They taste great with butter, jam, pumpkin butter (try this recipe!) or filled with something like sausage or cheese.

 - 2 cups flour